Northern Breeding Business: NB2 Strategic Partnership Development

 To address these issues, the North Australia Beef Research Council (NABRC), in association with MLA, has now developed NB2; the Northern Breeding Business strategic research, development, extension and adoption (RDE&A) partnership.

 The new strategic partnership proposed in this project, NB2, has ambitious targets – namely to deliver an estimated $20 million in net benefits a year to 250 northern beef enterprises through the adoption of management practices, technologies and objective data analysis.
-These benefits will come from the delivery of extension and adoption initiatives under three pillars: herd, feedbase and environment.

 The objective of this project was to propose a strategic partnership to address the low reproductive performance of breeder herds across northern Australia compared with southern enterprises.